QBKM/MS1_scheduler/README.md

 ## Third Party Software
 - FreeRtos : the software use FreeRTOS Kernel V10.4.3
-- SystemView : the realtime trace RTOS is available, systemView is setted for FreeRtos with Segger J-link debugger
+- SystemView : the realtime trace RTOS is available, SystemView files are setted for FreeRtos with Segger J-link debugger